RichardSeverich/csharp-dotnetcore-bookstore/README.md

 This project is using UseInMemory Database, Entity Framework Core and Dependency injection.

+This project is using washbuckle.AspNetCore version 4.0.1 compatible with Microsoft.AspNetCore.Mvc.Core (>= 2.0.0).

 ## Prerequisites 🚀

 1. Install Windows 10 or Linux